henrikstranneheim/MIP_api/docs/MIP_overview.rst

 **Analysis Types**

 Currently, MIP handles WES ``-at exomes``, WGS ``-at genomes`` or Rapid analysis ``-at rapid`` for acute patient(s).

 The rapid analysis requires ``BWA_MEM`` and selects the data that overlaps with the regions supplied with the ``-bwamemrdb`` flag.
+MIP will automatically detect if the sequencing run is single-end or paired-end and the length of the sequences and automatically adjust accordingly.

 .. note::

    In rapid mode; Sort and index is done for each batch of reads in the ``BWA_Mem`` call, since the link to infile is broken by the read batch processing.
    However ``pSamToolsSort`` should be enabled to ensure correct fileending and merge the flow to ordinary modules.

 **Project ID**